getgauge/gauge-ts/docs/index.md

 * By default gauge-ts tries to convert the spec parameter to primitives (number, boolean), for table parameters gauge-ts will convert parameters to `Table` type. gauge-ts also provide a way to customize the parameter parsing.
-If you need to have custom paramters in your step implementations create a parameter parser which should implements methods from `ParameterParser` interface.
+If you need to have custom parameters in your step implementations create a parameter parser which should implements methods from `ParameterParser` interface.

 Step definition:
 ```md